0LNetworkCommunity/libra-legacy-v6/ol/documentation/accounts/create_account_on_chain.md

 #### Tx Sequence number
 If there is an issue with sequence_number being out of sync.
 It's like that an automated transaction (like `miner`), got a transaction sent concurrently.
 Retry the transaction.

+#### Create user from Carpe, DiemAccount error 12015

+Issue: Users trying to onboard other users without having enough balance.

+If your balance is below 2 gas coins, you can’t onboard people.
+This will likely happen if you are new to the network, on your first day.

+Onboarding another account means transferring 1 coin to the new account.

+This is because the system doesn't let you transfer funds if it pushed your account balance below 1 coin.
+This is a safety feature because you want accounts to have a minimum amount to do account management transactions.

+The solution is to mine, and wait until next epoch, then you’ll have enough to onboard many others others.